clduab11/parallax-pal/README.md

 ### ⚡ Privacy Plan - $999 one-time charge
 - All Pro features, plus...
-- Local model configuration w/ unlimited continuous research
+- Local model configuration w/ unlimited continuous research (NOTE: Unlimited continuous usage not available via API at this time; we are looking at adopting this in the future.)
 - 6 months free of Pro usage